ClaireCJS/ingest_ics/README.md

 ```

 This will process a single ics file.
 This is useful for testing, batch scripting, or if you have a user saving these .ics files on a network share so that they can be processed later on a different machine.

+## Why not just use a browser plugin?

+Some websites let you export events to your calendar.

+But some force a download of ics files, rather than providing a link to one.

+Browser plugins for ics files are usually designed to process links (at least, the ones I looked at).

+What is needed is an endpoint on our PC that processes these files.

+This is that endpoint solution.

 ## Contributing